Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 Overhead jar of soup on cutting board.

-Condensed cream of mushroom soup (or any condensed soup) is a really concentrated cream that can be turned into an actual soup by adding more liquid, or it can be used to thicken and add creaminess to a recipe, like tater tot hotdish.
+Condensed cream of mushroom soup (or any condensed soup) is a concentrated cream that can be turned into an actual soup by adding more liquid, or it can be used to thicken and add creaminess to a recipe, like tater tot hotdish.

 Because it is concentrated – or condensed – it’s not intended to be consumed as it is.